HathorNetwork/hathor-wallet-headless/README.md

 It may be used both by mining pools and exchanges.

+## Requirements

+* [Node.js](https://nodejs.org/): We recommend and test with version >= 14.0.0, but version >= 10.0.0 will also probably work.
+Do not use versions < 10.0.0, they are known to have issues.

 ## How to run?

 Copy `config.js.template` to `src/config.js`, and then fill in the variables.
 Finally, run `npm start`.